HonkingGoose/git-gosling/docs/getting_started/create_a_github_account.md

 You need a GitHub account to follow this guide.
 Go to [GitHub.com](https://github.com/) and create your account.

-:::tip
-Need help with creating your GitHub account?
+:::tip Need help with GitHub account creation?

 Follow the [GitHub Getting Started documentation](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/signing-up-for-github).
 :::